Point of Contact

 QUALIFICATIONS FOR ADMISSION

-Health policy and management applicants must meet the Graduate Education's admission requirements.
-In addition, preference may be given to students with training in social science, health, business, or human services.
-Work and research experience in the health care or human services fields is preferred, but not required.
+Health policy and management applicants must meet the Office of Graduate Education's admission requirements.
+Applicants must have computer skills in word processing, spreadsheet construction, and Internet applications.
+Preference may be given to students with training in health, administration, economics, human services or social science.
+Work experience in health care or human services is preferred, but not required.